 “You don’t want your kids to think that learning is only something that happens in places called schools,” says Susan K. Perry, author of Playing Smart: The Family Guide to Enriching, Offbeat Learning Activities for Ages 4-14.
 “Rather, you want them to grasp that learning is fun and can go on anytime, anywhere, with handy materials, not only based on the instruction of an actual schoolteacher.”

 Need help stemming the summer slide?
-Sign up for our back-to-school tips of the day and learn about fun activities to keep your kids engaged and busy.
+Make a list of fun activities to keep your kids engaged and busy.
 For example, you can:

-- Plant a garden.
-It’s all the rage now that First Lady Michelle Obama has started a vegetable garden on the White House lawn.
-Kids who tend a garden will learn about dirt, seeds and seedlings, where food comes from and more.
-Plus it’s good exercise.
-You can plant a garden in your backyard or get together with other families to start one at school or on a community plot.
+It’s all the rage since former First Lady Michelle Obama started a vegetable garden on the White House lawn.
+Kids who tend a garden will learn about dirt, seeds and seedlings, where food comes from, and more.
+Plus gardening is good exercise.
+You can plant a windowsill garden in your house or start one in your backyard or get together with other families to start a garden at school or on a community plot.

-- Get theatrical.
 Gather a group of kids together to perform a play.
-They can write their own script, act out a story they have read or memorize a play.
+They can write their own script, act out a story they have read, or memorize a play.
 Family and friends make a great, supportive audience!
 Check your local library for Lively Plays for Young Actors: 12 One-Act Comedies for Stage Performance, by Christina Hamlet, or other books with plays for young people.

-- Build or bake.
-When you help kids bake a cake or build a bird feeder, they learn about measuring and reading directions.
-They’ll also have the pleasure of creating and sharing a finished product.
+When you help kids bake a cake or build a bird feeder, they learn about measuring and reading directions, which are terrific math and science skills.
+They’ll also have the pleasure of creating and sharing their finished product.